Action Taken with respect to a Complaint

 Referral to a Hearing

 If there is evidence to support the complaint, the matter is referred to the College’s Hearings Director for a hearing.
-Hearing tribunals include a minimum of two Registered Dietitians and one public member.
+Hearing tribunals include a minimum of two Registered Dietitians and two public members.

 A hearing is a formal process set out in the legislation.
 Witnesses may be called by the College or the investigated person, documents are placed in evidence, the proceedings are recorded, and a decision is issued upon completion.
 Hearings are open to the public.
 The decisions of the Hearing Tribunal are subject to an appeal process whereby the investigated person or the Complaints Director, on behalf of the College, may appeal the hearing tribunal’s decision to Council within 30 days.
 The investigated person can subsequently appeal to the Court of Appeal and the Supreme Court.